horseisfish/horseisfish.github.io/_news/announcement_MHCI.md

 related_posts: false
 ---

-I'm delighted to announce that I'll be giving a presentation of "DrivingVibe" at the MobileHCI 2023. :tada:
+I'm excited to share the news that I'll be giving a presentation of "DrivingVibe" at the MobileHCI 2023. :tada: